Why Is My Chick Unable to Stand and Walk?

 – Joint Problems

 Arthritis is another joint and bone disease that makes it challenging for chicks to stand up and walk.
-Arthritis in chickens causes joint inflammation, which causes pain whenever the chicks try to get up on their feet.
+This problem causes joint inflammation, which causes pain whenever the chicks try to get up on their feet.

 Arthritis is also a leading cause of lameness in baby chicks.
 Marek’s disease also makes chicks’ joints swell and become painful, consequently making the chick struggle while standing up or walking.